-In the case of a Windows installation of LISTSERV Maestro, an "internal" database (based on MySQL) is included as part of the application and may be used as the system database.
-Using this internal database will allow the application to run "out-of-the-box" for evaluation purposes and very light usage.
-However, this internal database is not recommended for high-end production because the table space is limited to 300 MB, and it has not been optimized for large data volumes.
+An "internal" database (based on MySQL) is included as part of the application and may be used as the system database.
+Using this internal database will allow the application to run "out-of-the-box".
+An optional external database may be configured in place of the default internal database if desired.
+Switching the system database from internal to external and vice versa can be done at any time as long as both databases are accessible to LISTSERV Maestro during the transfer.